Our guide to study abroad costs, financial aid policies and opportunities, and additional resources.

 Provides awards for study abroad to U.S. citizens who are receiving a Federal Pell Grant.
 The program aims to encourage students to study in a diverse array of countries or areas and world regions.
 The program also encourages students to study languages, especially critical need languages

-Offers up to $5,000 per semester and up to $10,000 per year and are not limited to specific programs, destinations, or fields of study.
+Offers up to $5,000 per semester and not limited to specific programs, destinations, or fields of study.
 FEA funds students planning to study abroad on academically rigorous programs with a strong preference for underrepresented students.
+The Fund for Education Abroad also has Named and Dedicated Scholarships for students participating in specific programs and/or in specific countries, LGBTQI students, first-generation college students, and more.

-Provides need-based scholarships for study abroad in Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand, and Vietnam.
+Provides need-based scholarships for US citizens or permanent residents studying abroad in Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand, and Vietnam.

 BUTEX (British Universities Transatlantic Exchange Association)

-Offers one or two scholarships (£500 each) for Study Abroad and Exchange students from Canada and the United States who are attending BUTEX member institutions.
+Offers scholarships (£500 each) for Study Abroad and Exchange students from Canada and the United States who are attending BUTEX member institutions.

 Offers resources for studying Japan, including undergraduate scholarships.